Your cookie preferences

 Our selected fibre deal is Vodafone's Full Fibre 150 broadband package.
 This is a full fibre broadband connection that's available through both Openreach's fibre-to-the-premises network and the CityFibre broadband network, which means it's available to roughly two-thirds of UK homes.

-For 150Mbps average speeds, it is priced extremely well considering there are other deals on offer at half of this speed for about the same price, sometimes higher.
-Vodafone is a very well established provider that has been highly regarded for great broadband performance, so it's a trustworthy option if you're looking for a new broadband deal.
+For 150Mbps average speeds, it is priced extremely well, considering there are other deals on offer at half of this speed for about the same price, sometimes higher.
+Vodafone is a very well-established provider that has been highly regarded for great broadband performance, so it's a trustworthy option if you're looking for a new broadband deal.

-Plus, like most other broadband providers, those who sign up to a new Vodafone broadband deal will see their monthly cost go up by £3 each April.
+Plus, like most other broadband providers, those who sign up for a new Vodafone broadband deal will see their monthly cost go up by £3 each April.
 That means you should expect two mid-contract price increases during the 24-month contract.

 Vodafone Full Fibre 150